Social issue: Abortion debate

 The abortion debate is the ongoing controversy surrounding the moral, legal, and religious status of induced abortion.
 In English-speaking countries, the sides involved in the debate are the self-described "pro-choice" and "pro-life" movements.
 Pro-choice emphasizes the woman's choice of whether to terminate a pregnancy.
 Pro-life proposes the right of the embryo or fetus to gestate to term and be born.
 Both terms are considered loaded in mainstream media, where terms such as "abortion rights" or "anti-abortion" are generally preferred.
 Each movement has, with varying results, sought to influence public opinion and to attain legal support for its position.

 Other issues

-Other issues may include education, lack of literacy and numeracy, corruption, school truancy, violence and bullying in schools, religious intolerance, immigration, political and religious extremism, discrimination of all sorts, the role of women, aging populations, gender issues, sexual orientation, unplanned parenthood, teenage pregnancy, child labour, war, inflation, wage inequality and many more.
+Other issues may include cost of living, friendship recession, education, lack of literacy and numeracy, loneliness, unaffordable housing, corruption, school truancy, violence and bullying in schools, religious intolerance, immigration, political and religious extremism, discrimination of all sorts, the role of women, pensions crisis, gender issues, sexual orientation, unplanned parenthood, teenage pregnancy, child labour, war, inflation, wage inequality and many more.